 You are exposed to ultraviolet (UV) radiation when you go out in the sun AND if you use an indoor artificial tanning device.
 UV radiation is known to cause cancer, including melanoma, the deadliest form of skin cancer.
 Anne Arundel County has among the highest rates of melanoma in the state of Maryland.
-Approximately 142 people are diagnosed with melanoma and about 20 people die from melanoma every year in the County.
-Compared to Maryland as a whole, the annual rate of new melanoma diagnoses in Anne Arundel County is 45% higher!
+Approximately 172 people are diagnosed with melanoma every year in the County.
+Compared to Maryland as a whole, the annual rate of new melanoma diagnoses in Anne Arundel County is 40 percent higher!

 Tanning, whether using indoor tanning devices or outside in the sun, is largely for cosmetic purposes, and it unnecessarily increases the risk for developing skin cancer.

 Here are the facts about tanning:

 - Tanned skin is a sign that there has been damage to the skin and to the skin's DNA.
 Skin cancer is caused by the cumulative damage to the DNA after long-term, repeated exposure to UV radiation.
 Studies have shown that exposure to artificial tanning devices induces the same type of DNA damage as exposure to the sun.